Median graph: Equivalent definitions

-and m(a,b,c) is the only vertex for which this is true.
+and $m(a,b,c)$ is the only vertex for which these equalities hold.

-It is also possible to define median graphs as the solution sets of 2-satisfiability problems, as the retracts of hypercubes, as the graphs of finite median algebras, as the Buneman graphs of Helly split systems, and as the graphs of windex 2; see the sections below.
+It is also possible to define median graphs as the solution sets of 2-satisfiability problems, as the retracts of hypercubes, as the graphs of finite median algebras, as the Buneman graphs of Helly split systems, and as the graphs of windex $2$; see the sections below.

 Distributive lattices and median algebras

 The graph of a distributive lattice, drawn as a Hasse diagram.

 In lattice theory, the graph of a finite lattice has a vertex for each lattice element and an edge for each pair of elements in the covering relation of the lattice.
 Lattices are commonly presented visually via Hasse diagrams, which are drawings of graphs of lattices.
 These graphs, especially in the case of distributive lattices, turn out to be closely related to median graphs.